geo-mak/omni_map/README.md

 assert_eq!(map.len(), 3);

-// Pop the first item
-let removed_item = map.pop_front();
+// Both, the key and value of the first item are returned. let removed_item = map.pop_front();

+// Removed item is (1, "a").
 assert_eq!(removed_item, Some((1, "a")));

-// length is now 2
+// length is now 2.
 assert_eq!(map.len(), 2);

-// First key is removed
-assert_eq!(map.get(&1), None);
+// Key is no longer in the map. assert_eq!(map.get(&1), None);

-// First key now must be the second key assert_eq!(map.first(), Some((&2, &"b")));
+// First key now is the previous second key. assert_eq!(map.first(), Some((&2, &"b")));
 ```